IntersectMBO/cardano-cli/cardano-cli/test/cardano-cli-test/Readme.md

-# cardano-cli
+# cardano-cli tests

 This tree contains tests for the `cardano-cli` executable.

-The whole `cardano-cli` test suite can be run from the top level directory of the `cardano-cli` repository using:
+The whole `cardano-cli` test suite can be run from the top level directory of the `cardano-node` repository using:

 ```